kd2org/karadav/README.md

 They are lightweight and easy to use in your own software to add support for WebDAV and NextCloud clients to your software.

+## Similar software

+* [Davros](https://github.com/mnutt/davros/) used to be compatible with NextCloud client [before version 2.5.0](https://github.com/owncloud/client/issues/6775)
+* [FileRun](https://filerun.com) is a proprietary solution compatible with the NextCloud Android app

 ## Litmus compliance tests

 Tests were performed using litmus source code as of December 13, 2017 from [the Github repo](https://github.com/tolsen/litmus).

+We are not aiming at 100% pass, as we are mainly targeting file sharing, so we are not currently trying to fix rare `PROPPATCH` issues, but pull requests are welcome.

 ```
 -> running `http':